Lakhon Mein Aik: Legacy and impact

-The cross-border romance theme of Lakhon Mein Aik later inspired the Indian filmmaker Raj Kapoor with the idea of the film Henna (1991).
-The film was adapted by Sangeeta as a television series which aired on TV One.

 Lakhon Mein Aik was the debut film of Mustafa Qureshi, it launched his career in Urdu films after which he went on to become a famous star of the Punjabi films.
+Along with Saheli and Saiqa, Lakhon Mein Aik is considered as the best performance of Shamim Ara.

+The cross-border romance theme of Lakhon Mein Aik later inspired the Indian filmmaker Raj Kapoor with the idea of the film Henna (1991), and may be a source of inspiration for Gadar: Ek Prem Katha (2001) and Veer-Zaara (2004).
+The film was adapted by Sangeeta as a television series which aired on TV One in 2009 starting Babar Ali and Noor.

+In an article of The Express Tribune, actor Jawed Sheikh recommended the film for its powerful performances and hit musical score.

 BBC Urdu included it among the "Top ten best films of the Pakistani cinema", selected by critic Aijaz Gul.
-It was also included in another list by Gul which was published in "Asian Film Journeys: Selection from Cinemaya".
+The film was also named among another list by Gul, "Top Ten Films" as published by Cinemaya in 2000.